Panos-IT/Email-Scraper/README.md

 ```

 ## How to use
-Open a terminal in your system and type python <code>email-scarper.py</code>.
+Open a terminal in your system and type <code>python email-scarper.py</code>.

 # Contact
 savvidis.panagiotis.ps@gmail.com